World Literacy Foundation: Global projects

 The World Literacy Foundation hosts several global projects a year.
 The most popular being the International Day of Literacy.
 The United Nations Educational, Scientific, and Cultural Organization (UNESCO) has declared International Literacy Day September 8 and is annually celebrated by 4,000 schools.
 Each school participates by hosting events and fundraising to spread literacy awareness, and the belief that literacy is a basic human right.
 By encouraging schools to participate the World Literacy Foundation aims to spread awareness and understanding about the importance of literacy.
 By providing literacy skills through the promotion of International Literacy Day, the World Literacy Foundation hopes to also inspire learners to shoot for the stars and be the best them they can be.

 The Youth Ambassador project is run globally starting from the beginning of the application process in February the project runs through November when applicants are certified.
 The World Literacy Foundation enlists people aged 12–24 to raise awareness for literacy in their communities.
 Recently as 2018 the foundation has enlisted ambassadors from 35 separate countries ranking more than 300 strong.
 Youth Ambassadors work collectively as a group of motivated individuals who aim to eradicate illiteracy.

 Every two years the World Literacy Foundation hosts an event called the World Literacy Summit.
 Held in Oxford, UK this is a three-day long event in which numerous minds gather to discuss all matters surrounding global illiteracy.
 This event brings together literacy and educational leaders, specialists from governments, and inter-government bodies, for profit sectors, academic scholars and researchers.
 The goal is to build a global community of continuous collaboration on ideas and awareness for literacy.
 The fourth World Literacy Summit was scheduled for 5 April 2020.

 Efforts to end world illiteracy

 In 1965, UNESCO declared September 8 International Literacy Day.
 On the same date in 2016 the World Literacy Foundation launched “The Sky’s The Limit” campaign.
 The purpose of this campaign is to hopefully eliminate the digital divide that separate communities in which electricity is not available.

-Another important project in Australia is “Reading Out of Poverty”, where the World Literacy Foundation distribute children's books, literacy resources and tutoring to enhance literacy skills and reading levels of children from low income backgrounds.
+Another project in Australia is “Reading Out of Poverty”, where the World Literacy Foundation distribute children's books, literacy resources and tutoring to enhance literacy skills and reading levels of children from low income backgrounds.

-Although the World Literacy Foundation brings together many initiatives, projects and resources it is the communities who make the whole idea work.
-Between the corporation and openness of the participating communities and people like the Youth Ambassadors who donate their time, they are the ones who help this foundation function.
-Without volunteers and open minds nothing would change.
-But this change is essential, it will eventually allow for a greater level of understanding between all people.